Azure/ResourceModules/docs/wiki/TestingDesign.md

 The general idea is that you should fail as early as possible to allow for minimal wasted time and a fast response time.

-> ***Note:*** Both the Template Validation and Template Deployment tests are only as good as there parameter files.
+> ***Note:*** Both the Template Validation and Template Deployment tests are only as good as their parameter files.
 Hence you should make sure that you test at least a minimum set of parameters and a maximum set of parameters.
 Furthermore it may make sense to have different parameter files for different scenarios to test each variant.

 ### Unit Tests
 Our Unit Tests are configured in the `global.module.tests.ps1` script and execute static tests across several different area to ensure that our modules are configured correctly, documentation is up to date, and modules don't turn stale.